poplaw/pl.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 ## Summary

 Objects are assigned and copied by reference.
-In other words, a variable stores not the "object value", but a "reference" (address in memory) for the value.
+In other words, a variable stores not the "object value", but a " reference" (address in memory) for the value.
 So copying such a variable or passing it as a function argument copies that reference, not the object itself.

 All operations via copied references (like adding/removing properties) are performed on the same single object.

 To make a "real copy" (a clone) we can use `Object.assign` for the so-called "shallow copy" (nested objects are copied by reference) or a "deep cloning" function, such as [\_.cloneDeep(obj)](https://lodash.com/docs#cloneDeep).